 Snells Beach Motel is perfectly situated, on the Mahurangi East Peninsula, overlooking the beautiful Kawau Bay and in the heart of the wonderful Matakana Coast Wine Country area.Driving distance and time (approximate) for this leg: 315 kms / 196 miles : 4.8 hours

-Today you will leave Snells beach, driving from Warkworth and passing through Auckland.
+Leave Snells beach, driving from Warkworth and pass through Auckland.
 As you leave the city boundaries you'll note a change in landscape to lush rolling farmland.
 Cross the Hauraki Plains, one of the largest dairy producing regions in New Zealand, and take in the abundance of black and white friesian cows.
 You'll go through the Thames Estuary, a haven for wildlife - in particular shore birds.
 If you're keen on birds, a detour to Miranda is worthwhile to spot the many godwits and oystercatchers.
 Arriving in the old gold town of Thames you have the option of two routes to the Coromandel.
 Take the road over the ranges and highway 25A will deliver you to the coast in 45 minutes.
 If you're up for a little longer, more scenic drive, take the route via the Pohutukawa Coast, north to the Coromandel Township.
 Known as one of the most spectacular drives in the region, it is well worth your time if you can spare the extra minutes.

 Driving Creek Railway and Potteries has become a Coromandel icon.
 The dream of Barry Brickell was to establish a pottery workshop on his land.
 Using a railway he would have access to the clay on the land and the pine kiln fuel.
 Over the next 15 years the railway developed until in 1990 it was finally licensed to carry fare paying passengers and ever since thousands of visitors have made the trip to Coromandel to experience this unique attraction.
 The 1 hour return train trip on the innovatively designed trains takes you through replanted native kauri forest and includes 2 spirals, 3 short tunnels, 5 reversing points and several large viaducts as it climbs up to the mountain-top terminus.
 The pottery is still producing and you can watch the artists at work as well as purchase items.